MagnuM365/home_price_predictor/README.md

-🏠 Kathmandu House Price Prediction
+# 🏠 Kathmandu House Price Prediction

-This is a web-based application that predicts the price of a house in Kathmandu based on user input such as location, area (sqft), number of BHKs, bathrooms, and floor.
+A web application that predicts the price of a house in Kathmandu based on location, area (in sqft), number of BHKs, bathrooms, and floor number.

+---

-📌 Features
+## 🚀 Features

-Predicts home prices using a trained machine learning model.
+- 🔍 Predicts home prices using a trained machine learning model.

-User-friendly UI with modern design (glassmorphism aesthetic).

-Dynamic location list fetched from backend.
+- 🌐 Modern, responsive UI with glassmorphism design.
+- 📍 Dynamically fetches locations from the backend.

-Built using Flask (backend) and vanilla HTML/CSS/JS (frontend).
+- 💡 Built using Flask, HTML, CSS, and JavaScript.

+---

-🔧 Tech Stack
+## 🧰 Tech Stack

-Layer	Technologies Used
-Frontend	HTML, CSS, JavaScript
+**Frontend:**
+- HTML
+- CSS (Modern design)
+- JavaScript (vanilla)

+**Backend:**
+- Python
-Backend	Python, Flask
+- Flask
-Model	Scikit-learn (trained on housing dataset)
-Data	JSON for columns, Pickle for model

-Uses Lasso Regression (can be upgraded to more complex models).
-Encodes location as one-hot vector.
+**Machine Learning:**
+- Scikit-learn
+- Numpy
+- Pickle

+---